Wondering how to promote on Instagram?

 Plus, it gives users more information about your products or service.

-With a business account, you can receive real-time metrics on how your promoted posts and Instagram stories perform within a given time period.
+With a business account, you can receive real-time metrics on how your promoted posts and Instagram stories perform within a time period.
 You can also gain insights into your followers and how they engage with your posts and stories.

 2. Leverage Hashtag Campaigns